West Virginia Is Now the 29th Medical Marijuana State

 On Apr 19, Governor Jim Justice signed a measure to make West Virginia the 29th legal medical marijuana state.
 At a brief ceremony at the state capitol, Justice offered words of hope for people in need of medical cannabis.

 “This is a day exemplifying the compassion that West Virginians have for their fellow man,” Gov. Justice said.
-Justice explained that Michael Folk, the Republican that moved the measure through the House of Delegates, showed “real bravery” in his actions.
+Justice explained that Michael Folk, the Republican who moved the measure through the House of Delegates, showed “real bravery” in his actions.

 “If you’re going to be a legislator, you can’t let your religious beliefs or other beliefs dictate every single vote.
 You’ve got to rise above that and be a public servant,” said Gov. Justice.
 “By Michael doing that, and taking that step, we’re here today.
 We’re here to show basic compassion.
 Doctors are telling us this is a pathway to help those people.”